|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After posing for pictures wearing a pair of binoculars, he removed his rank insignia from his Type 3 uniform (dark green) and carried a sword presented to him by Admiral Yamamoto then boarded this aircraft.
 The original pilot Warrant Officer Endo boarded and participated in the mission and serving as radio operator.
 While taxing, Ugaki was observed to wave from the cockpit.

+One of ten aircraft that took off from Oita Airfield.
+Afterwards, three aborted due to engine problems.
+The remaining seven planes flew southward to locate U. S. Navy ships off Okinawa.
 At 7:24pm, Endo transmitted Ugaki's final radio message reported that the plane had begun its dive onto an American vessel.
 This aircraft failed to return.
 In fact, it did not manage hit any American ship and was likely shot down.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|